Code-Institute-Submissions/iron_butterfly/README.md

-          The discography on the music page was taken from wikipedia https://en.wikipedia.org/wiki/Iron_Butterfly The text for the tour dates page was taken from Bands in Town https://www.bandsintown.com/ The fans video on the tour dates page was taken from https://www.bandsintown.com/ The booking form on the contacts page was taken from a design used in one of the modules of the course but modified The logo and footer text for the band was taken from www.ironbutterfly.com
+          The discography on the music page was taken from wikipedia https://en.wikipedia.org/wiki/Iron_Butterfly The text for the tour dates page was taken from Bands in Town https://www.bandsintown.com/ The fans video on the tour dates page was taken from https://www.bandsintown.com/ The booking form on the contacts page was taken from a design used in one of the modules of the course but modified to suit
+          The logo and footer text for the band was taken from www.ironbutterfly.com

           All content taken from www.ironbutterfly.com was agreed by Mike Green (percussionist) via phone conversation